juntossomosmais/gitflow/gitflow/backend/README.md

 git push -u origin release/xpto
 ```

-Now, with the QA, or homolog, environment updated, call for a QA colleague to test your brand new feature!
-After her approval and with the PO consent, create a PR targeting the main production branch (usually `master`) and call for another DEV approval.
+Now, with the QA, or homolog, environment updated, call for a QA analyst to test your brand new feature!
+After her approval and with the product owner (PO) consent, create a PR targeting the main production branch (usually `master`) and call for another DEV approval.

 When it's approved, merge the PR and you're almost done!
 Take a time to monitor how your change affected the production environment and create a changelog to communicate everyone!